anoma/namada/documentation/specs/src/masp/ledger-integration.md

   * the `Transfer` must satisfy the usual conditions for Anoma ledger transfers (i.e. sufficient funds, ...) as enforced by token and account validity predicates
   * the `Transaction` must satisfy the conditions specified in the [Multi-Asset Shielded Pool Specication](https://raw.githubusercontent.com/anoma/masp/main/docs/multi-asset-shielded-pool.pdf)
   * the `Transaction` and `Transfer` together must additionaly satisfy the below boundary conditions intended to ensure consistency between the MASP validity predicate ledger and Anoma ledger
+* A key equal to `None` indicates an unpinned shielded transaction; one that can only be found by scanning and trial-decrypting the entire shielded pool
+* Otherwise the key must have the form `Some(x)` where `x` is a `String` such that there exists no prior accepted transaction with the same key

 ### Boundary Conditions
 Below, the conditions necessary to maintain consistency between the MASP validity predicate ledger and Anoma ledger are outlined: